Lucia's Blog: 2022

 CONCLUSION:

-Paul warned Timothy about the need for diligence in preaching the Word of God at all times.
+Paul warned Timothy about the need for diligence in always preaching the Word of God.
 Why?

 1. Because people will not endure sound doctrine.